 Fiduciary funds are used to account for assets held on behalf of outside parties, including other governments, or on behalf of other funds within the District.
-The terms "nonexpendable" and "expendable" refer to whether or not the District is under an obligation to maintain the trust principal.
+The terms "non-expendable" and "expendable" refer to whether or not the District is under an obligation to maintain the trust principal.
 Agency funds generally are used to account for assets that the District holds on behalf of others as their agent and do not involve measurement of results of operation.

-Expendable Trust Funds - Expendable trust funds typically include the gifts and endowments fund.
-The District maintained a gifts and endowments fund during the 2022-23 fiscal year.
+Expendable Trust Funds - Expendable trust funds include the gifts and endowments fund, medical insurance fund, workers compensation fund and the insurance recovery fund.
+The District maintained a gifts and endowments fund and an insurance recovery fund.